Schedule June 2007

 go to Team Bios

 Wed June 06 - generalThis report is via Ron Williams.
-Ed Thelen was AWOL, at ATA, Allen Telescope Array
+Ed Thelen was AWOL, at the Allen Telescope Array in northern California.

 - Present were Ron Williams, Bob Erickson, Allen Palmer, Frank King, Joe Preston